sgalkina/gnomic/README.md

-# GNOMIC
+# Gnomic

-GNOMIC is a software package and formal grammar for describing genotypes and phenotypes of microbial strains.
+*Gnomic* is a formal grammar and software package for describing genotypes and phenotypes of microbial strains.

 The gnomic grammar is designed to provide a clear, unambiguous, human and machine readable, genotype definition notation with flexibility in the level of detail of the definition.

+## Installation

+At this point, an NPM package for Gnomic is available.
+(A PyPi package is planned).

 ## Usage